Whitney Nic James

 How to Create a Vision Board

 If you’ve been here for a while, you know how I feel about vision boards.
-If not, allow me to fill you in.
-I wholeheartedly believe that a well-thought-out vision board can be significant when goal setting.
-For years, I’ve created my own and I’ve even had to pleasure of leading a vision board workshop through my women’s empowerment organization, Fearless Woman I Am.
+A well-thought-out vision board can be significant when goal setting.
+For years, I’ve created my own, and I’ve even had to pleasure of leading a vision board workshop through my women’s empowerment organization, Fearless Woman I Am.
+If you still need to, allow me to fill you in.

 I created this year’s board at the end of 2019.
-Before getting started, I already had my word/theme for the year, as well as my anchor scripture.
+Before getting started, I already had my word/theme for the year and my anchor scripture.
 Visually, I knew I wanted my board to be simple, and I also wanted to use both words and images.
-My complete board now hags in my home office, directly on the wall in front of my desk.
+My complete board now hangs directly on the wall before my desk in my home office.
 Placement is key.

 If you want to create your own vision board or refresh your current one, it’s not too late.
 We still have six months and two seasons left in 2020.
 Here are three simple steps: